Home

 • Volunteer and Intern Services Program

-Intensive Supervision
+Intensive Supervision Program

 The primary objective of intensive supervision is increased offender accountability for those on probation or parole.
 This goal is met through enhanced surveillance and control techniques and other special conditions, providing the offender with the proper balance of control and assistance.
-Intensive supervision, performed by probation/Agents with limited caseloads, is conducted for a period of up to six months, unless a longer period is specified by the court or Parole Board.
+Intensive supervision, performed by probation/Agents with limited caseloads, is conducted for a period of up to six months unless a longer period is specified by the court or Parole Board.
 Offenders pay a supervision fee of up to $30 per week for the duration of supervision.
 This fee is based on a sliding scale determined by income.

 Community Supervision Program

 The Community Supervision Program is a release program for offenders who have been sentenced to a "No Parole" offense and have served 85% of their sentence at the SC Department of Corrections (SCDC).
 A "No Parole" offense is a class A, B, or C felony or an offense exempt from classification as enumerated in Section 16-1-10(d), which is punishable by a maximum term of 20 years or more.
 Individuals who committed one of these crimes on or after January 1, 1996, are not eligible for parole consideration at any time during their sentence.
 Offenders released to the Community Supervision Program have a two-year period of supervision.
-If at any time they violate the terms of supervision, a Circuit Court Judge may revoke any part of the original incarcerative portion of the sentence for up to one year at a time.
+If at any time they violate the terms of supervision, a Circuit Court Judge may revoke any part of the remaining incarcerative portion of the sentence for up to one year at a time.

 DJJ Release Program

 The DJJ Release Program is a program where SCDPPPS supervises offenders who are at least 17 years of age, but less than 21, who have been adjudicated delinquent by a Family Court and who have been conditionally released from SCDC by the Juvenile Parole Board.
 These offenders report like adult offenders.
 SCDPPPS Agents can issue process and arrest these offenders as well.
-This population differs in that their cases are brought before the Juvenile Parole Board and it = s Hearing Officers if the case is in violation.
+This population differs in that their cases are brought before the Juvenile Parole Board and its Hearing Officers if the case is in violation.

 DNA Testing

 The purpose of DNA testing is to meet the legislatively mandated responsibilities to collect physical evidence from offenders who meet the requisite guidelines based on criminal convictions.
+The program includes the statewide collection of the samples by SCDPPPS and sent to the South Carolina Law Enforcement Division’s (SLED’s) DNA database in Columbia, SC.

 Investigations

-The purpose of investigations is to provide pertinent, accurate information to a disposing authority that is relevant to the individual and will assist the disposing authority in making the most appropriate decision which would include violations, pre-parole, pardon, PSI, etc.
+The purpose of investigations is to provide pertinent, accurate information to a disposing authority that is relevant to the individual and will assist the disposing authority in making the most appropriate decision which would include violations, pre-parole, pardon, pre-sentence, etc.

 George Whitehead, Program Coordinator

-Office: 803-734-9214
+Office: 803-734-9143

 Mobile: 803-667-1258